 He was called to federal service on July 21, 1941, in Seattle, and sent to Fort Lewis, Washington, for training.
 In August, while he was at Ft.
 Lewis, the 194th Tank Battalion received orders for duty overseas.
-Ralph replaced an officer who was too old for his rank or requested to be released from service because he was married.
-He became the battalion’s Recreation Officer.
+Ralph replaced an officer who was too old for his rank or requested to be released from service because he was married and had dependents.
+Ralph became the battalion’s Recreation Officer.

 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
 Besides the 194th at Ft.
 Lewis, the group was made up of the 70th and 191st medium tank battalions at Ft.
 Meade, Maryland.
-The 70th was regular Army while the 191st had been a National Guard tank battalion.
+The 70th was a regular Army while the 191st had been a National Guard tank battalion.
 It was also made up of the 193rd Tank Battalion at Ft.
 Benning, Georgia, and the 192nd at Ft.
 Knox, Kentucky.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
-It is known that the military presence in the Philippines was being built up at the time, so in all likelihood, the entire tank group had been scheduled to be sent to the Philippines long before the 194th received its orders.

 On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
 That same day, Major Ernest Miller was ordered to fly to Ft.
 Knox.
 The next day, he received orders that the 194th was being sent overseas.
 Two days later, on August 15, the rest of the 194th received its orders to go overseas.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
 It is also known that the 193rd Tank Battalion was sailing to Hawaii, on its way to the Philippines, when Pearl Harbor was attacked.
 After it arrived in Hawaii, the battalion was held there.
-The 70th and 191st never received orders for the Philippines because of the war.
-Some military documents from the time also show the name of the Provisional Tank Group in the Philippines as the First Provisional Tank Group a variation on First Tank Group.
+In addition, one of the two medium tank battalions – most likely the 191st – was on standby orders to go to the Philippines but had its orders canceled on December 10 after the start of the war.
+Some documents show that the Provisional Tank Group was also called the First Provisional Tank Group.

 Upon arriving at the fort, they were greeted by General Edward P. King Jr. who apologized that they had to live in tents and receive their meals from food trucks until their barracks were completed on November 15.
 He informed the battalion he had learned of their arrival just days before they arrived.
 After he was satisfied that they were settled in, he left them.
 After spending three weeks in tents, they moved into their barracks on October 18, the barracks were described as being on stilts with walls that from the floor were five feet of a weaved matting called sawali This allowed the men to dress.
 Above five feet the walls were open and allowed for breezes to blow through the barracks making them more comfortable than the tents.
 There were no doors or windows.
 The wood that was used for the support beams was the best mahogany available.
 For personal hygiene, a man was lucky if he was near a faucet with running water.